polterguy/polterguy.github.io/_posts/2022-02-19-turning-off-google-analytics.md

 ![No cookies here](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/blogs/cookie-monster.jpeg)

 Next week I'll go through our fonts and other resources and download locally to our servers to prevent any 3rd party content from being loaded on our site.
+As a side note I would also encourage people to use DuckDuckGo and Brave Browser.

 > Nothing personal Google, it's just business ^_^